arichornlover/uYouEnhanced/README.md

-## Lightweight Alternative - YouMod / YTModPlus
+## Lightweight Alternative - YouMod

 <details>
     <summary>Read more</summary><br>

-# Switch from uYouEnhanced to either YTMod or YTModPlus (optional)
+# Switch from uYouEnhanced to YouMod (optional)

 Hello, this is here to showcase this tweak.
-I have been seeing the posts about the YTLitePlus tweak on Reddit for quite some time now and decided to add it here.
+I have been seeing the posts about the YouMod tweak on GitHub for a little bit of time now and decided to add it here.
 Before you download or check out the tweak, you should take a look at the pros and cons below to learn more about YTModPlus.

 https://github.com/YTLitePlus/YTLitePlus/releases

 **YTModPlus - Pros**

-- YTModPlus is stable and more customizable than uYouPlus/uYouEnhanced. (same goes for the regular YouMod, it's stable based on my testing of using it)

-- YTModPlus provides more features in YouMod & YTModPlus Sections in Settings that uYouPlus/uYouEnhanced may not have.

-- YTModPlus includes a lightweight version of the App Version Spoofer, making it easier to use.

-- YTModPlus does not cause your device to overheat, unlike uYouPlus/uYouEnhanced.

-- YTModPlus provides faster video & audio downloading than uYouPlus/uYouEnhanced.
+TBA

 **YTModPlus - Cons**

-- Video quality on WiFi option is not available in YTModPlus. (unconfirmed as of 2026)

-- Reordering the pivot bar tabs such as `Home`, `Shorts`, `Explore`, `Trending`, `Create`, `Subscriptions` & `You` is not available in YTModPlus. (unconfirmed as of 2026)
+TBA

 </details>

 ## About the future of the uYouEnhanced Project (Updated, June 13, 2025)